Ashoka Changemaker mapping identified Finnish changemakers and put them on the map, found connections between them and evaluated trends.

 A changemaker is an individual or project that has identified a social challenge, developed a solution and put a group together to solve the problem in practice.

-In the survey, we will look for:
+In the survey, we looked for:

 - Social entrepreneurs and changemakers.
 A social entrepreneur or changemaker is someone who has started a company or organisation that aims to find an innovative and entrepreneurial solution to a social problem.
 A social entrepreneur or changemaker also inspires and links other people to the change that is being pursued.